PredixDev/px-meta-lists-design/README.md

-# Meta Lists
+# px-meta-lists-design

-The Meta Lists module is a shortcut collection of all Predix Experience list related modules.
+The Predix UI Meta Lists module is a shortcut collection of all Predix Experience list related modules.

-## Dependency
+## Dependencies

-Px's Meta Lists module depends on three other Px modules:
+The px-meta-lists-design module depends on three other Px modules:

 * [px-list-bare-design](https://github.com/PredixDev/px-list-bare-design)
 * [px-list-inline-design](https://github.com/PredixDev/px-list-inline-design)